muratk3n/thirdwave/en/README.md

 ---

-Printing can cause crash in certain cases, if ur President is a bus driver and the country is f-ing Venezuella.
+Printing can cause crash in certain cases, if ur President is the bus driver and the country is f-ing Venezuella.

 ---